 -

-the background as a Windows Service.
+when Dropbox runs in the background as a Windows Service.

-Exit Dropbox from the gear menu.
+Quit from the menu.

 -